NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 I think the only one that might have a reasonable alternative here would be the `add` command.
 I found the command as a whole to be inscrutable, and thus decided splitting its behavior to be the best way forward.
-We could have, of course, mostly just copied the behavior from `nuget.exe trusted-signers add`.
+We could have, of course, mostly just copied the behavior from `nuget trusted-signers add`.

 ## Prior Art

-This spec is based on `nuget.exe trusted-signers`.
+This spec is based on [`nuget trusted-signers`](https://docs.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-trusted-signers).

 ## Unresolved Questions

 Is this the right UX?
 Does the naming make sense?
-This is a fairly complex/complicated feature and we want to make sure we
+This is a fairly complex/complicated feature and we want to make sure we deliver something to customers that makes sense and gives an overall good experience.

 ## Future Possibilities

-I don't know.
+N/A